corda/corda/docs/source/contributing-flow-state-machines.rst

 That's it!
 Obviously this is a mostly useless example, but this is the basic code structure one could extend for heavier computations/other IO.
 For example the function could call into a ``CordaService`` or something similar.
-One thing to note is that the operation executed in ``execute`` must be redoable(= "idempotent") in case the node fails while the next checkpoint is reached.
+One thing to note is that the operation executed in ``execute`` must be redoable(= "idempotent") in case the node fails before the next checkpoint is committed.

 How to test
 -----------